selectel/terraform-provider-selectel/website/docs/r/mks_nodegroup_v1.html.markdown

 * `nodes_count` (Required) Count of worker nodes in the nodegroup.
   Changing this resizes the nodegroup according to the new nodes count.
+  As long as `enable_autoscale` is set to true, changing this will not affect the size of the nodegroup.

 * `keypair_name` (Optional) Name of the SSH key that will be added to all nodes.
   Changing this creates a new nodegroup.